cesar-douady/open-lmake/doc/src/rules.md

 This attribute is used to define the regular expression which targets must match to select this rule (cf [rule selection](rule_selection.html)).

-Keys must be Python identifiers.
+Keys must be python identifiers.
 Values are `list`'s or `tuple`'s whose first item defines the target regular expression and following items define flags.
 They may also be a simple `str` in which case it is as if there were no associated flags.

-The regular expression looks like Python f-strings.
+The regular expression looks like python f-strings.
 The fixed parts (outside `{}`) must match exactly.
 The variable parts, called stems, are composed of: